Dance Co.

 In addition to dance, she enjoys learning new skill sets and connecting with new people.
 She recently started her day trading business, where she’s learned that the fastest way to get to any destination is slowly.
 She is also a certified personal trainer and enjoys using this medium to help others reach their personal fitness goals.

 Lihong Chan is a Bay Area native, New York City based freelance dance artist.
-Most recently, as an inaugural member of Limón2, she has performed as a guest with the Limon Dance Company and as an apprentice with Lydia Johnson Dance.
+She was an inaugural member of Limón2 and performed as a guest with the Limón Dance Company.
+Additionally in NYC, she has performed works by Audrey Thao Berger, Erin Landers, Ashley Lindsey, Lydia Johnson, among others.
 She graduated in 2020 from the University of California, Santa Barbara (UCSB) with a BFA in Dance.
-In college, she had the opportunity to be in process and perform works by faculty members Christopher Pilafian, Brandon Whited, Christina McCarthy, guest choreographer Ephrat Asherie and Limón Master Teaching Artist, Alice Condodina.
 In the Bay Area she has performed with dNaga, under the direction of Claudine Naganuma, an inter-generational dance company and the ODC Dance Jam, directed by Kimi Okada.
 She has spent summers at San Francisco Conservatory of Dance and more recently diving into Countertechnique at their annual One Body One Career Intensive.
+She will be pursuing a MA in Dance Education at Hunter College starting in the Fall.

-Raychel Hatch (she/her) is a biracial Chinese-American dance artist based in the Bay Area.
+Raychel Hatch (she/her) is a movement artist based in the Bay Area.
+Her creative world explores embellished expressivity, interconnectedness, culture, and community building.
 She holds a B.A. in Performing Arts & Social Justice, with a concentration in dance, and a B.A. in Psychology from University of San Francisco.
-She has worked with the Dance Generators (an intergenerational dance company of ages 18-90), Robert Moses, Tracey Lindsay Chan in her Panels dance film, First Voice, and ODC's production and choreography mentorship program: Pilot 74.
-In her art, she explores socio-emotional learning, and how culture, identities, and social constructs can be understood through movement, while building community through the process.
-She is currently pursuing her M.A. in Counseling Psychology at Santa Clara University.
+She has worked with the Dance Generators (an intergenerational dance company ages 18-90), Robert Moses, First Voice, dNaga Dance, Tracey Lindsay Chan and ODC's Pilot 74 mentorship program.
+She is currently in process of earning her M.A. in Counseling Psychology at Santa Clara University.

 Jhia Louise Jackson (she/they) is a movement-based scholar artist who regularly engages in interdisciplinary projects.
 They earned their BA in Dance, Sociology, and Ethics from Loyola Marymount University in Los Angeles and have gained extensive commercial and theatre dance experience as a teacher, performer, and choreographer.
 She has worked with artists such as Flyaway Dance Productions, 13th Floor Dance Theater, Alexandra Pirici, Joya Powell/Movement of the People Dance Company, RAWdance, Cally Spooner, Kim Epifano/Epiphany Dance Theater, and Octavia Rose Projects.
 Her unique approach to movement and art is informed by her extensive experiences in community-based projects, particularly those concerned with the health and wellness of marginalized populations, as well as her development as an interdisciplinary qualitative researcher, including earning her MS in Bioethics from Columbia University in the City of New York and current pursuit of a doctorate in Sociology from the University of California San Francisco.
 As such, Jhia is a complex, dynamic storyteller who is known for enriching the creative process with curiosity and care, pushing the boundaries of both art and scholarship.
 As the founder of j.habitus, they create visceral explorations and presentations of topics drawn from their scholastic and community-based work, which have been shown at the African American Art & Culture Complex, Joe Goode Annex, Peridance Capezio Theatre, and more.
 Visit www.jhiajackson.com to learn more about her and her work

 While in LA, she has performed with MashUp Contemporary Dance Company and in works by Tess Hewlett, Waeli Wang, Sarah Rodenhouse, Victoria Brown, Stephanie Heckert, Kevin Zambrano, MarieElena Martingano, and André Mergerdichian.
-Cat has danced in productions featured at The BROAD Stage, the Getty Villa, and World Parkinson Congress.
+Catalina has danced in productions featured at The BROAD Stage, the Getty Villa, and World Parkinson Congress.
+In 2023, she founded her own event company, Stadium Feedback, and is currently developing a dance app.
+Catalina is the Director of Invertigo Dance Theatre’s Dancing Through Parkinson’s program.
+Aside from the arts, dogs and cooking bring her the most fulfillment.

 Sebastian Le (he/him) graduated from the University of San Francisco with a major in Business Management and a minor in Dance.
 He is a contemporary dancer and has worked with Liv Schaffer and Dazaun Soleyn.
 Throughout his time with Dance Generators, a USF-based intergenerational dance company, he performed in Liv and Dazaun’s piece, Pause to Bridge, which was performed at ODC in 2023.
 With Liv and Dazaun he also worked on an interactive quartet with Adia Millett’s quilted sculpture piece, “Quilted Ancestors”.
 He has also danced in Lenora Lee’s In Visibility and Convergent Waves: EP in early 2024.

-Leila Massoudi (she/her) is a Bay Area freelance dancer, born in Berkeley, California and is trained in Modern/Contemporary, Ballet, Jazz, and Persian dance.
-Leila is half Kurdish/Iranian and through the local Iranian community she had her earliest dance experiences in Persian Dance, training with the Shahrzad Dance Academy.
-She later joined dNaga Dance Company based in Oakland (2018).
+Leila Massoudi (she/her) is a Bay Area freelance dancer, born in Berkeley, has a backgound in Modern, Ballet, Jazz, and Persian dance.
+Leila is half Iranian and through the local Iranian community she had her earliest dance experiences in Persian Dance, training with the Shahrzad Dance Academy.
+She later joined dNaga Dance Company in 2018.
 Leila has since been involved in numerous projects with dNaga including performing at the World Parkinson’s Congress in Portland, Oregon (2016), Kyoto, Japan (2019) and Barcelona, Spain (2023).
 In training & professionally she has worked with Nicole Duffy & Davis Robertson from the New York Dance Project, Natasha Diamond-Walker, Michael Nickerson-Rossi, Jamila Glass, Clarence Brooks, Meg Madorin, and Stephanie Liapis.
-Recently graduated from Cal State Fullerton with a BA in Dance, she is continuing her training in the Bay Area & involved in various freelance dance projects.
+After graduating from Cal State Fullerton with a BA in Dance, she continues her training in the Bay Area & involves herself in numerous freelance dance projects.
 Leila remains passionate and committed to showing how beneficial movement and dance is for individuals beyond the artistic community.

 Gabby Wei is a freelance dance artist born and raised in the San Francisco Bay Area.
 She finds great joy through the process of researching her own body, mind and spirit, and is continually inspired by the magical reality of what it means to exist with the ability to create and experience art.
 She grew up training in various forms of dance including traditional Chinese dance from a young age.
 After spending a year at UC Santa Barbara, she returned to the bay to attend the Alonzo King LINES Training Program in 2022.
 Through LINES she has been able to perform new works by Kayla Farrish, Chafin Seymour, Chuck Wilt, Alex Ketley and Natasha Adorlee.
 Outside of LINES Gabby has spent summers studying at B12, Dancefarm Oregon and Vim Vigor.
 She has also worked with Selah Dance, Tara Pilbrow Dance and Ziru Dance.
 Gabby is delighted to be joining UNA Productions and dNaga Dance for their upcoming seasons.